 - In 2018, BTS was the second best-selling artist worldwide and the only non-English speaking artist on IFPI’s Global Artist Chart.

 We really could go on and on about how magnificent BTS really is, so we’ll just have to stop ourselves.
+We definitely encourage you to do some research on all of the ways these artists continue to make history.
 But first — let’s take a look at their discography!